Meet the artists and makers living and working across Durham, Teesside and Yorkshire.

-Artist and printmaker John Grey is based at Ushaw in Country Durham.
-He produces original etchings, using traditional methods, based on the surrounding landscape and landmarks.
+Artist and printmaker John Grey from Ushaw in Country Durham, produces original etchings, using traditional methods based on landscape and landmarks.
 His techique involves painting acid onto metal plates, then waxing and varnishing to get the variations in shade, then painting on the inks and pressing hand by in a traditional press, making each print unique.

 Textile artist Thelma Russell's childhood countryside memories of picking bluebells, bird-watching, along with her love of vintage clothing, are the main influences for her creations..

 Her main selling outlet is the Fleece Craft Shop in Reeth, in the Yorkshire Dales, close to her home.

 Wildlife artist Dr Alan Taylor from Yarm on Tees, is passionate about animal welfare .
 He's s a member of the Association of Animal Artists and of the Guild of Artists.
 His love of of art began as a teenager, but after working in science, it was only years later that a career change led him start drawing again.